bholeneha/School_District_Analysis/README.md

 ## Summary

 In conclusion, at a whole, the analysis was unaffected by the changes made to the data.
-The District Summary Results varied by 0.1 - 0.3 points to the original values, however this is insigficant since these changes dont affect the
+The District Summary Results varied by 0.1 - 0.3 points to the original values, however this is insignificant since these changes did not affect remaining analysis.
+Schools retained their place in the school performance rankings and the analysis results for scores by school spending, size and type remained unaffected as well.

-Since, Thomas High School grade 9 students were dropped from the analysis, the